opencast/data-model/docs/event/metadata.md

 - `endTime: DateTime?`: Like `startTime`, but when the video recording stopped.
 Due to cutting, recording pauses and etc, the `duration` is not necessarily `end - start`.
 - `duration: Milliseconds` 🟦: duration of the event.
 As specified in ["assets"](./assets), this needs to always match the duration of all non-internal tracks.
 - `updated: Timestamp` 🟦: Timestamp of when anything about this event was last changed.
+  When duplicating an event, the new event has `updated = now()`, i.e. it is not copied.
 - `created: Timestamp` 🟦: Timestamp of when the event was created in Opencast.
 It is set once when the event is first stored in Opencast's DB, and never changed again.
-This also implies that scheduled event's `created` date is when the scheduling took place, _not_ the time it is scheduled for (that would be `startDate`)
+This also implies that scheduled event's `created` date is when the scheduling took place, _not_ the time it is scheduled for (that would be `startDate`).
+  When duplicating an event, the new event has `created = now()`, i.e. it is not copied.

 ### Flags
 - `explicitContent: bool`: specifies whether this event contains content that is considered "explicit", like swear words or whatnot.
 This is required for some integrations like iTunes.
 - `isLive: bool` 🟦: TODO this is currently stored per track, figure out if that's useful
 - `ingestUser: Username` 🟦: username of the user that created this event.
 Cannot be changed and is useful for tracking responsibility.
+  When duplicating an event, the new event has this field set to the duplicating user.
 - `downloadable: bool`: a flag indicating whether users are allowed to download this video (i.e. tracks attached to this event).
 This can inform external apps whether to show a download button or to enable anti-download protection.
 The exact effects of this flag are deliberately unspecified, this merely states an *intend*.
 - `listed: bool`: specifies whether this event should be considered "list", meaning that users can find it via search.
 If it is `false`, users have to know the ID of the event (e.g. via a series or playlist) in order to access it.